 Government and Politics

 One-party PFDJ, or People's Front for Democracy and Justice, rules Eritrea.
-Human rights organizations have challenged the administration for among other liberties lacking political opposition and journalistic freedom.
+Human rights organisations have challenged the administration for lacking, among other liberties, political opposition and journalistic freedom.
 Still, recent developments suggest possible alterations in these domains.
-Current Prime Minister Abiy Ahmed and Eritrean president Isaias Afwerki have started peace talks and efforts at reconciliation between the two countries.
+Current Prime Minister Abiy Ahmed and Eritrean President Isaias Afwerki have started peace talks and efforts at reconciliation between the two countries.

 National, Regional, and Local Elections

-Eritrea has a single-party system, hence since its independence, elections at several tiers have been postponed.
-But in 2021 the government made public plans for the first local elections since 2004.
-This development might point to a future toward more democratic processes.
+Eritrea has a single-party system; since its independence, elections at several tiers have been postponed.
+But in 2021, the government made public plans for the first local elections since 2004.
+This development might point to a future with more democratic processes.

 Administrative Divisions

-The country consists in six sections, sometimes referred to as "zobas; each having a local government established.
-Moreover, Asmara, the capital city, has autonomous government.
+The country consists of six sections, sometimes referred to as "zobas; each having a local government established.
+Moreover, Asmara, the capital city, has an autonomous government.

 Foreign Relations

 Although Eritrea maintains diplomatic ties to nations all around, it is well-known for having rigorous rules over foreign influence.
-Its record on human rights and participation in regional disputes usually draw criticism.
+Its record on human rights and participation in regional disputes usually draws criticism.

 Relations with Ethiopia

-Eritrea and Ethiopia established a protracted conflict following their independence that resulted in the 1998–2000 the Eritrean-Ethiopian War.
-Still, peace deals and better relations have emerged recently.
+Eritrea and Ethiopia began a protracted struggle following their independence that finally resulted in the 1998–2000 Eritrean–Ethiopian War.
+Still, stronger relations and peace negotiations have now become evident.

 Military